Keyboard shortcuts

 • Unlike our former build_command_buffer() function, this function does not build its own command buffer, but only adds extra commands to a caller-allocated existing command buffer.
 This will allow us to handle data initialization more elegantly later.

 • We are computing the compute pipeline dispatch size on each run of this function, which depending on compiler optimizations may or may not result in redundant work.
-The quantitative overhead of this work should be so small compared to everything else in this function, however, that we do not expect this small inefficiency to matter.
+The quantitative overhead of this work should be so small compared to everything else in this function that we do not expect this small inefficiency to matter.
 But we will check this when the time comes to profile our program’s CPU utilization.

 • We are enqueuing an unbounded amount of commands to our command buffer here, and the GPU will not start executing work until we are done building and submitting the associated command buffer.
 As we will later see in this course’s optimization section, this can become a problem in unusual execution configurations where thousands of simulations steps occur between each generated image.
 The way to fix this problem will be discussed in the corresponding course chapter, after taking care of higher-priority optimizations.